jkutner/jkutner.github.com/_posts/2017-12-15-update-dependencies-early-and-often.md

 Yet, many really smart Java developers advocate against *ever* updating dependencies so long as they still work.
 They justify this by [arguing that it makes your app more secure](https://stackoverflow.com/questions/4410157/how-to-break-a-maven-build-when-dependencies-are-out-of-date).
 This kind of lackadaisical approach to updating versions is what [led Equifax to leave a serious remote-code-execution vulnerability in a production Java Struts app for four months after a fix was available](http://www.ajc.com/business/timeline-the-hacking-equifax/U06rkYrFjPY4NWJ7B0uhuI/).

 I'm taking a stand: failing to update dependencies makes your app insecure.
 Why?
 Because [more than 70% of real-world attacks exploit a known vulnerability](http://www.verizonenterprise.com/verizon-insights-lab/dbir/) for which a fix is available but has not yet been applied.
-Updating your dependencies to the latest version may expose you to a zero-day attack, but that is a much smaller risk.
+Updating your dependencies to the latest version may expose you to a [zero-day attack](https://en.wikipedia.org/wiki/Zero-day_(computing)), but that is a much smaller risk.

 In this post, you'll learn how to ensure that your Java app is using the latest version of any managed dependency.